soerenml/agent/src/prompts/head_analyst.md

      - Current sentiment and external influences.

 #### 4. Historical Analysis:
-   - Compare current insights with past recommendations and performance data: {historical_data}
+   - Compare current insights with past recommendations and performance data: (start historical data) {historical_data} (end historical data)
      - Evaluate the accuracy of prior forecasts by Analysts A, B, and C.
      - Identify patterns or biases in their historical predictions.
      - Discuss how past trends align with the current evaluation.